Introduction to Amazon interviews

 How to answer Amazon interview questions?

-Amazon uses behavioural interviewing to assess candidates.
-Expect open ended questions such as ‘Tell me about a time when…’ focusing on your past professional experience.
-In order to answer them well, it’s recommended to select strong examples from your job history that demonstrate a fit with Amazon’s Leadership Principles, and to answer using the STAR method to structure your response.
-The STAR method stands for: Situation (the context), Task (what you had to do), Action (what you did), Result (the impact that you had).
+Amazon interview questions should be answered using the STAR method.
+Select strong examples from your job history that demonstrate a fit with Amazon’s Leadership Principles.
+Structure answers using the STAR method: Situation (the context), Task (what you had to do), Action (what you did), Result (the impact that you had).
 It’s advised to focus most of your answer on Action and Result sections, using detail and data to substantiate your answers.
-Find a full guide here.

-How to answer Amazon behavioural interview questions?
+How to answer Amazon behavioral interview questions?

 How to prepare for Amazon interview questions?